MicrosoftDocs/sdk-api/sdk-api-src/content/newdev/nf-newdev-diuninstalldevice.md

 ### -param DeviceInfoSet [in]

-A handle to the <a href="https://www.bing.com/search?q=device+information+set">device information set</a> that contains a device information element.
+A handle to the <a href="devinst.device_information_sets">device information set</a> that contains a device information element.
 This element represents the device to be uninstalled through this call.

 ### -param DeviceInfoData [in]